andrewkern/crabml/README.md

-# py-codeml
+# crabML

-Python reimplementation of PAML's codeml for phylogenetic maximum likelihood analysis.
+High-performance reimplementation of PAML's codeml for phylogenetic maximum likelihood analysis, powered by Rust.

 ## Status